+PathStone Corporation

+Bangor Office:

-PathStone Corporation Bangor Office: 263 State Street, Suite 24, Bangor ME 04401
+263 State Street, Suite 24,

+Bangor ME 04401
-On Behalf of the National Farmworker Jobs Program

-By signing my name below, I Jeffrey Lewis , certify that I understand and agree to the full contents of the attached MOU and that all of my questions have been discussed and answered satisfactorily.
-My signature certifies my understanding of the terms outline ☐ The MOU Services Coordination, Referral and Part ☐ The Operating Budget ☐ The Infrastructure Funding Agreement - By signing this agreement, I also certify that I have the legal a above) to the terms of: The MOU Services Coordination, Referral and Part The Operating Budget The Infrastructure Funding Agreement I understand this MOU may be executed in counterparts, eac this MOU expires on July 1, 2025. h being considered an original, and that DocuSigned by: O7800509CDDA496 Authorized Signatory 8/19/2022 Jeffrey Lewis Senior Vice President Name/Title
+On Behalf of the National Farmworker Jobs ProgramBy signing my name below, I , certify that I understand and agree to the full contents of the attached MOU and that all of my questions have been discussed and answered satisfactorily.
+My signature certifies my understanding of the terms outlined herein and agreement with: ☐ The MOU Services Coordination, Referral and Partner Commitments Section ☐ The Operating Budget ☐ The Infrastructure Funding Agreement By signing this agreement, I also certify that I have the legal authority to bind my agency (outlined above) to the terms of: The MOU Services Coordination, Referral and Partner Commitments Section The Operating Budget The Infrastructure Funding Agreement I understand this MOU may be executed in counterparts, each being considered an original, and that this MOU expires on July 1, 2025.
+DocuSigned by: 8/19/2022 Authori ed Signatory Bare Jeffrey Lewis Senior Vice President Name/Title